rishiad/Subway-Surfer-Plug-In/README.md

 # ECHO360 Subway Surfer Plug In
 This utility allows you to pay attention to your lectures.
+Also Dark Mode

 ## Installation